oracle/centos2ol/README.md

   * `${hostname}-rpms-verified-[before|after].log`: the RPM verification results
      for all installed packages `before` and `after` the switch to Oracle Linux.

+## Known issues

+1. There is a [reported issue with the upstream OpenJDK][9] package resetting the `alternatives` configuration during a `dnf reinstall` transaction.

+   We recommend recording the output of `alternatives --list` prior to running `centos2ol.sh` and reviewing the same output after switching.
+If you experience an issue with a package other than OpenJDK, please [open an issue][6]

 ## Limitations

 1. The script currently needs to be able communicate with the CentOS and Oracle